Tazzmanian/crud-task/README.md

 * H2
 * HsQLDB

-After the changes the server is started with `spring-boot:run`.
+After the changes the server is started with `spring-boot:run` or Run the application.
 To see installed dependencies run `dependency:tree`.